LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

 programmed actions in the code.
 With the SOLPS-ITER GUI the workflow creation is possible with Python-based workflow engine.
 The workflow execution model is independent of clusters and provided by *Runs* view.
-Withi the GUI *Designer* the layout of the widgets is fully configurable and in contrast to other scientific workflow engines, provides the dashboard as the front end to users solving the workflow monitoring problem in a way users prefer.
+Within the GUI *Designer* the layout of the widgets is fully configurable and in contrast to other scientific workflow engines, provides the dashboard as the front end to users solving the workflow monitoring problem in user friendly way.
 The sharing of a complex dashboard design is possible among users and is more oriented towards monitoring and graphical presentation, with full visualisation support.
 Having all these features in mind, we would like to highlight that the approach presented in